 Hong Shing Chinese Restaurant is family owned and is celebrating 20 years of operation in downtown Toronto!
 This restaurant is the most modern but traditional Chinese restaurant that I have ever came across, and that is why it’s my favourite!
 Just over a year ago, they modernized their sign from your typical old school Chinese Restaurant neon sign to this beautiful modern design.
+Neon signs are coming back into fashion though, with somewhere like Neon Mama offering a huge range of colours and custom designs, perfect for that night-out Insta story.
+Angel wings are popular for young people to pose in front of, as are inspirational quotes, and more and more restaurants are getting behind the trend.
 In addition to the modern exterior, they have updated their “Specials” board with lettering created by local artist, @angelita_gel.

 As you probably have noticed, at the bottom of the board lists all of their social media.
 This is another reason why I’m in love with Hong Shing – they are very in tune with the times and are always on top of their game.
 They’re making the most of these lucrative platforms, and for those who need a little guidance on this when setting up their own restaurant, check out the Best Restaurant Marketing Agency .
 They’ll help you to make the most of all advertising avenues to really boost your customer base.
 Hong Shing are leading the way as they will like/comment on all of your photos from Hong Shing and they also repost to show their thanks and appreciation!
 When I started Instagram, I frequented Hong Shing on a weekly basis and I would post something from every night; Hong Shing kindly reposted quite a bit of my photos to show their thanks.
 Oh, did I mention that they are open until 5AM?
 Yes, they are!
 Me and my boyfriend would find ourselves here at 2AM after his late shift in the kitchen and enjoying dishes from their spicy shrimp to the crispy beef.
 Now onto the food!